“Only connect!” — E. M. Forster

 In Forster’s classic novel Howard’s End, his characters struggle to make authentic connections in an increasingly complex, rapidly changing and industrializing world.
 More than a century since that novel’s publication, we have more ways to connect than ever in human history, and yet so little has changed.

 Beginning in the mid-1990s, I had engineered and led on the creative and technical development of countless websites for a wide-ranging client list at Boston-based agencies.
-We’d won some awards and pioneered some things that are commonplace today, but I struggled with agency life and consumer culture — particularly the central role played by advertising and marketing in driving that culture.
+We’d won some awards and even pioneered some things that are commonplace today, but I struggled with agency life and our consumer culture — particularly the central role played by advertising and marketing in driving that culture.

-What’s the point of being really good at convincing people to spend their money on things they don’t need, or that won’t actually enrich their lives in some meaningful way — or make the world a slightly better place?
+What’s the point of being really good at convincing people to spend their money on things they don’t need, or that won’t actually enrich their lives in a meaningful way — or make the world a slightly better place?

-I was tired of feeling like a fraud, or at the very least some part of a larger problem.
+I was tired of feeling like a fraud, or at the very least part of a larger problem.
 (The politics of the early 2000s didn’t help.)